eutill/speedometer/README.md

 ## Sequential mode
 In its standard operating mode, the device takes one-shot measurements.
 The operator would need to copy the results manually and evaluate them separately.
 This is where the sequential mode comes into play: It is meant to take multiple measurements at a single shutter speed setting and then display the arithmetic mean, minimum and maximum values in order for the operator to get a sense of the deviation and distribution of the results.
 In this mode, the number of measurements taken before evaluation is up to the user.
 It is engaged and disengaged with a simple pushbutton press.

+## Serial connection
+In order to transmit the measured values to a connected device via serial connection, the code has implemented a bit-banged UART transmission at 9600 bauds *only with the ATtiny84A*.
+The serial connection uses the 16-bit `Timer1` and the `PA5` pin for output (Pin 1 on the 6-pin AVR ISP connector).
+The values transmitted are in microseconds, each followed by a `\n` (newline character).
+This way, any further analysis and processing of the values can be done from a connected computer.
+No longer manually copying values into a spreadsheet!